DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 ### Service Account Requirements

-By default, the chart creates and uses the custom serviceAccount named `<releasename>-ibm-odm-metering-service-account`.
+By default, the chart creates and uses the serviceAccount named `<releasename>-ibm-odm-metering-service-account`.

 The serviceAccount should be granted the appropriate PodSecurityPolicy or SecurityContextConstraints depending on your cluster.
 Refer to the [PodSecurityPolicy Requirements](#podsecuritypolicy-requirements) or [Red Hat OpenShift SecurityContextConstraints Requirements](#red-hat-openshift-securitycontextconstraints-requirements) documentation.